Store

 A graph showing the progression of adrenal fatigue crash in a typical fashion

-This is why it’s important to really take the time to analyze and understand your condition – from the stage of adrenal fatigue you’re in, to the types of triggers that set off your crashes.
+This is why it’s important to really take the time to analyze and understand your condition – from the stage of Adrenal Fatigue you’re in, to the types of triggers that set off your crashes.

-In stage one of adrenal fatigue, called the Alarm Reaction, you probably won’t notice a lot of symptoms, if at all.
+In stage one of Adrenal Fatigue, called the Alarm Reaction, you probably won’t notice a lot of symptoms, if at all.
 You might have a minor crash and not even know it.
 Fatigue can keep you from reaching peak performance, but otherwise, you function normally.

 Stage two, called the Resistance Response, is more symptomatic.
 Crashes become more noticeable and more common.
 You get more frequent fatigue, and you might have a harder time functioning normally.

-Stage four, called Adrenal Failure, is where you’re so weak and your AFS is so severe that you can barely function.
+Stage four, called Adrenal Failure, is where you’re so weak and your Adrenal Fatigue Syndrome is so severe that you can barely function.
 You’re bedridden and your crashes are almost constant.
 This is a very challenging state to be in, and it is nearly impossible to recover from it without the help of a very experienced health professional.
 A wrong move in recovery can cause paradoxical reactions and make you even weaker.

 How to Manage an Adrenal Fatigue Crash

 The first thing to remember is to keep the long-view.
-Adrenal fatigue develops over months and even years before the symptoms are bad enough to be noticed.
+Adrenal Fatigue develops over months and even years before the symptoms are bad enough to be noticed.
 Likewise, it will also take some time to recover.
 During that time, you will experience crashes and you will recover from them.
 So don’t be afraid of them.

 There’s even a positive component to crashes: the Honeymoon Period of the Recovery Phase.
 Your body will do what it can to recover from a crash, and that can mean you won’t be functioning as optimally as you’d like.
 But it also means that your body will use all the resources available to get back to homeostasis.
 That eventually leads to a Honeymoon Period where you’ll feel better than you’ve felt in a long time.